KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Layout-Article.md

 ![iPad Pro Layout](keyboardview-ipadpro)

+> Important: This layout will replace the ``KeyboardLayout/iPadLayoutService`` and become the standard iPad layout in KeyboardKit 10.

 ### Keyboard Layout Extensions

-KeyboardKit Pro extends ``KeyboardLayout`` and its related types and collections to make it easier to add, remove, and replace items.
+KeyboardKit Pro extends ``KeyboardLayout`` and to make it easier to add, remove, and replace items.

 See ``KeyboardLayout`` and the nested layout ``KeyboardLayout/Item`` type in the KeyboardKit Pro documentation for a full list of additional capabilities.